South Korean President Yoon is urged to resign or face impeachment over martial law

 SEOUL, South Korea — (AP) — South Korea's main opposition party on Wednesday urged President Yoon Suk Yeol to resign immediately or face impeachment, hours after Yoon ended short-lived martial law that prompted troops to encircle parliament before lawmakers voted to lift it.

-Yoon didn't make any immediate public response to the opposition's demand.
+Yoon has publicly responded to the opposition’s demand.
 But his office said senior presidential advisers and secretaries for Yoon offered to resign collectively and the president also put off his official Wednesday morning schedule.

 In the capital, tourists and residents walked around, traffic and construction were heard, and other than crowds of police holding shields, it seemed like a normal sunny, cold December morning.